forax/jvisualbook/README.md

 ## Build

-You can build your notebook by using the following Maven command:
+You can build JVisualBook by using the following Maven command:

 ```shell
 mvn clean package
 ```

-It builds a JAR file with the name `jvisualbook-<version>.jar` in the `target` directory, where `version` is the version of your Maven project.
+It builds a JAR file with the name `jvisualbook-<version>.jar` in the `target` directory.

-Then you can run `java -jar target/jvisualbook-<version>.jar` to start the web UI, and connect to it at the following default URL: `http://localhost:8080`.
+Then you can run `java -jar target/jvisualbook-*.jar` to start the web UI, and connect to it at the following default URL: `http://localhost:8080`.

-If you are running the application from an IDE, you can directly execute the `target/jvisualbook-<version>.jar` file from your IDE.

-In both cases, the application will look for any `.jsh` file at the root of the project, and will open the first one it finds.
-By defaut it opens the `readme.jsh` file.